shagu/staticmod/README.md

 - On the bottom-left of the worldmap, the coordinates are displayed

 ## Darken
-- Optional: All frames can be scanned to modify their textures to a darker version (experimental/incomplete)
+- Optional: All frames can be scanned to modify the textures to a darker version

 ## Nameplates
-- Nameplates scale with UI-Scale
+- Nameplates scale with UI-Scale (Vanilla only)

 ## Sell Value
 - Shows vendor sell values on item tooltips

 ## Equip Compare
 - Shows a tooltip of the equipped item while <Shift> key is pressed

+## Auto-Sell
+- Each Merchant has a button to sell all grey items

 ## Layout
 - Player and target are moved to the bottom-center of the screen